-The U.S. House Select Committee on the Climate Crisis is charged with delivering ambitious climate policy recommendations to Congress, in order to achieve substantial and permanent reductions in pollution and other activities that contribute to the climate crisis.
+The U.S. House Select Committee on the Climate Crisis is charged with coordinating and advancing policies, strategies, and innovations to achieve substantial and permanent reductions in pollution and other activities that contribute to the climate crisis.

 Background and Jurisdiction

-Acknowledging the threat of climate change, Speaker Nancy Pelosi created the Select Committee on the Climate Crisis through H.Res.6, which was adopted on January 9, 2019, and gave the Select Committee the following jurisdiction:
+Acknowledging the threat of climate change, Speaker Nancy Pelosi created the Select Committee on the Climate Crisis at the outset of the 116th Congress.

-The blue and red background in the committee's logo represents changes to annual global temperatures from 1850 to 2018.
-These "warming stripes" were developed by climate researcher Ed Hawkins.
-Thanks to Shawna Faison and House Creative Services for developing the logo and to House Web Sevices for developing our site.
-Homepage photos from NASA, FEMA and the office of Rep. Kathy Castor.
+The blue and red background in the Select Committee's logo represents changes to annual global temperatures from 1850 to 2018; these "warming stripes" were developed by climate researcher Ed Hawkins.
+Thanks to Shawna Faison and House Creative Services for developing the logo.